 Papillary carcinoma of the thyroid is the most common cancer of the thyroid gland.
 The thyroid gland is located inside the front of the lower neck.

-The cause of this cancer is unknown.
-A genetic defect may be involved.
+The cause of this cancer is not known.
+A genetic defect or family history of the disease may be a risk factor.

-Radiation increases the risk of developing thyroid cancer.
+Radiation increases the risk for developing thyroid cancer.
 Exposure may occur from:

 - High-dose external radiation treatments to the neck, especially during childhood, used to treat childhood cancer or some noncancerous childhood conditions